wangqinNick/tp/docs/DeveloperGuide.md

 Lesson, Task, and Module are the base level abstractions, with their respective Managers containing the logic to store and manipulate instances of these objects in a meaningful way.
 InputOutputManager reads and writes information from the various Managers in order to save and load.
-State and StateManager are specifically for the undo and redo functionality.
+State and StateManager are specifically for undo and redo functionality.
 They do not interact directly with the rest of the Data family.

 LessonFilter is the only interface in the data package.
 It allows for flexible creation of filters for powerful user